EENI Global Business School

 Foreign Trade and Business in China

-Kongzi, also called Kung-tse, to which the Jesuits put the name of Confucius, was born in 551 BCE in Kufow, in the State of Lu and died in 479 BCE at the age of 73.
+Kongzi, also called Kung-tse, to which Jesuits put the name of Confucius, was born in 551 BCE in Kufow, in the State of Lu and died in 479 BCE at the age of 73.
 He was also known as the Wise or Master Kung (Kung-Fu-Tsu).
 Confucius was a contemporary to Laozi, Buddha, Deutero-Isaiah, Pythagoras, and Mahavira.

-The time of Confucius was the so-called the Age of Warring States (5th century to the 3rd century BCE) of the Chou dynasty (1122 - 256 CE) a ruined society, pigeon-holed in a feudal caste system and fragmented into small States in continuous war among themselves.
-The death and destruction were the usual scenarios of the ordinary people; the society needed a new model.
+The time of Confucius was the so-called the Age of Warring States (5th century to the 3rd century BCE) of Chou dynasty (1122 - 256 CE) a ruined society, pigeon-holed in a feudal caste system and fragmented into small States in continuous war among themselves.
+Death and destruction were the usual scenarios of ordinary people; the society needed a new model.
 At this time came the so-called a “hundred schools” who advocated different philosophies, but only two have survived to the present day: Confucianism and Taoism.

 It is important to note that Confucius did not wish to create a new religion; he was first and foremost a reformer; he admitted to being an ordinary man.
-He wanted politically renew society, where the men pursue the maximum happiness.
+He wanted politically renew society, where men pursue maximum happiness.
 Confucius believed in Heaven (Tsien) as something mysterious and impersonal acting in the world.
-He believed in the gods and spirits of the land.
+He believed in gods and spirits of the land.

-The Analects (Lun Yu, or “Sayings of Confucius” or “Philosophical Comments”) is the largest source of the Confucian thought, in the form of dialogues summarizes the essence of the doctrine of Confucius.
+The Analects (Lun Yu, or “Sayings of Confucius” or “Philosophical Comments”) is the largest source of Confucian thought, in the form of dialogues summarizes the essence of the doctrine of Confucius.

-Confucius was primarily a creator of a social system based on the tradition that has influenced the entire area of the Sinic Civilization: China, Korea, Japan, Vietnam, Singapore, Hong Kong, and Taiwan for over 2,500 years.
-The Confucianism has significantly influenced on the society in different spheres: political, economic, social, and cultural, as well as the mentality and the way of life of all Chinese, even some foreign scholars consider as the largest religion in China.
+Confucius was primarily a creator of a social system based on tradition that has influenced the entire area of Sinic Civilization: China, Korea, Japan, Vietnam, Singapore, Hong Kong, and Taiwan for over 2,500 years.
+Confucianism has significantly influenced on the society in different spheres: political, economic, social, and cultural, as well as the mentality and the way of life of all Chinese, even some foreign scholars consider as the largest religion in China.

 Zhang Ruimin, Confucian Chinese Businessman, China

-Like any other religion that has had to live in a totalitarian state, Confucianism has always survived, and today is latent in the Chinese society.
+Like any other religion that has had to live in a totalitarian state, Confucianism has always survived, and today is latent in Chinese society.
 During the strongest period of communism in China was banned, but, as discussed below, its influence is latent on China today.

 Confucianism has significant influence in Leo Tolstoy.